 If companies aren’t prepared to treat developers like capable problem-solvers outside of the codebase, Mary and Tom consider them a lost cause.

 “The foundation of good relationships is respect for the other person — their ideas, their opinions, their attitudes,” she said.
+The same can be said for successful software and development processes.
 “You have these really smart people, and one of the things they happen to be able to do is to write code.
 And then there’s no respect.
 [Managers] say, ‘Oh, they only want to write code.’
 Where did that come from?
 How do you know?”